Liouville property for groups and conformal dimension: Contraction coefficients

 \subsection{Critical exponent and conformal dimension}

 \begin{thm} Let $(G, \bim)$ be a finitely generated contracting group.
 Its critical exponent $p_c$ is not greater than $\cdim\lims$. \end{thm}

-\begin{proof} Let $d$ be an Ahlfors-regular quasiconformal metric on $\lims$.
+\begin{proof} We can assume that $G$ is infinite (else $p_c=0$).
+Hence $\cdim \lims \ge 1$ (see Remark \ref{r-top-dimension}).
+Let $d$ be an Ahlfors-regular quasiconformal metric on $\lims$.
 Let $\nu$ be the corresponding Hausdorff measure, and let $\alpha$ be its Hausdorff dimension.
 Take $\beta>\alpha$.
-It is enough to prove that $p_c\le\beta$, i.e., that $\eta_\beta<1$.
+It is enough to prove that $p_c<\beta$, i.e., that $\eta_\beta<1$.